jessev14/advanced-app-controls/README.md

 - Scroll while hovering over tabs to cycle through tabs.
 Scroll direction can be inverted in module settings.
 - Esc only closes the top-most application.
 Shift can be held in addition to close all applications.
 This features must be enabled in the module settings first.
+- Middle clicking appication headers will close the application.